Carolyn Elliott

-Carolyn Elliott (formerly known as Carolyn Lovewell) is an American scholar, author, and occultist.
-She is the author of the book Existential Kink which focuses on shadow integration as a means for creating positive change in the self.
-She obtained a doctorate in Critical and Cultural Studies at the University of Pittsburgh.
-Carolyn teaches applied occult philosophy through writing, lectures, online coaching, and as the priestess of Sleep Over Mystery School.
+Carolyn Elliott (died July 26, 2026) was an American author and occultist.
+She was the author of the book Existential Kink which focuses on shadow integration as a means for creating positive change in the self.
+She held a doctorate in critical and cultural studies from the University of Pittsburgh.
+Elliott taught applied occult philosophy through writing, lectures, online coaching, and in her Sleep Over Mystery School.

 Career

 Writing

-Known for her acerbic and sarcastic writing style, Elliott is the author of multiple books, including Existential Kink and Awaken Your Genius: A Seven-Step Path to Freeing Your Creativity and Manifesting Your Dreams.
+Elliott's books include Existential Kink and Awaken Your Genius: A Seven-Step Path to Freeing Your Creativity and Manifesting Your Dreams.

 Existential Kink

 Published in 2020, Existential Kink: Unmask Your Shadow and Embrace Your Power introduces Elliott's meditation methodology known as "existential kink".
 Existential Kink uses the Jungian idea of the shadow to encourage introspection on repressed dark parts of the self and challenges the individual to consider how they might find pleasure in seemingly undesirable circumstances.

-Existential Kink received positive reviews from the New Age crowd, as well as broader self help audiences.
-The book focuses on the role of power and fear, encouraging a practice called the "Deepest Fear Inventory" where participants record and state internalized negative assumptions about their desires to help dissipate them.
-Elliott's approach of examining the unconscious assumptions in life has helped readers struggling with self sabotage.
-Examining pleasure gained from discomfort has been found to be a useful therapeutic tool.
-Elliott's approach removes the power of the shadow by acting without guilt or shame.

 Magical Work

-Lovewell is the founder of the online magazine, Witch.
-She also runs Electric Yes, an online community teaching occultism and Elliott's "existential kink" meditation methodology.
-Since 2022, Lovewell has hosted an in-person program called Sleep Over Mystery School, an immersive experience styled after Greco-Roman mysteries.

-Personal life

-Elliott lives in Pittsburgh with her two children.

-Carolyn Elliot divorced from David Lovewell in 2025.

-From 2023 to 2025 while married to David, Carolyn used the last name Lovewell.
-Carolyn announced on Instagram that she and her husband would both be changing their last names to Lovewell.
+Lovewell was the founder of the online magazine, Witch.